๐Ÿง Greek Philosophy

 Pluralist Solutions: Multiple Principles

 Faced with the Heraclitus-Parmenides standoff, later Pre-Socratics tried a new approach: what if reality has multiple fundamental substances or principles?
-This allowed them to preserve Parmenides' insight (basic elements don't change) while explaining the change we observe (elements combine and separate).
+This allowed them to preserve Parmenides' insight (basic elements themselves don't change) while explaining the change we observe (elements combine and separate).

 Empedocles